 The chart below provides a general overview of the procedure.

-The energy study or energy audit must be performed by a recognised energy expert.
-This energy expert is recognised or accepted in an energy policy agreement, the Energy Planning Decree or any other grant scheme from the Flemish-government for the provision of energy advice to companies.
-An energy study or energy audit that has been accepted as part of other Flemish-government grant schemes is also accepted.
+The energy study or energy audit is carried out by a recognised energy expert, the customer himself or a third party designated by the customer.
+Energy experts are recognised on the basis of an energy policy agreement, the Energy Planning Decree or some other qualification system adopted by the Flemish government for the provision of energy advice to companies.
+An energy study or energy audit approved on the basis of some other Flemish government aid scheme is also acceptable.

 To apply for a grant, candidates must use the application form (in Dutch).
 If Elia deems further information to be necessary to complete the application dossier, it will not hesitate to request it.
 Among other things, the subsidy application asks candidates to submit for approval a calculation of the measure’s savings potential.